Mizoram plans 2,400 MW pumped storage hydel project in Hnahthial, says CM

 The new facility will span Darzo Nallah, a tributary of the Tuipui River, and aims to meet Mizoram’s rising electricity demand.

-The project will cost approximately Rs 13,947.50 crore, and the Centre will supply 10?percent of funding via Gross Budgetary Support (GBS).
+The project will cost approximately Rs 13,947.50 crore, and the Centre will supply 10 percent of funding via Gross Budgetary Support (GBS).

-Mizoram has also set aside Rs 285 crore to build a 132?kV transmission line to strengthen power supply in Hnahthial district.
+Mizoram has also set aside Rs 285 crore to build a 132 kV transmission line to strengthen power supply in Hnahthial district.

 Currently, the state imports much of its electricity, mostly from Tripura, at an annual cost of around Rs 400 crore.
 Officials expect the hydel plant will substantially lower these import costs and improve the state’s energy security.